Kashan County: History

 Sultan Malik Shah I of the Seljuk dynasty ordered the building of a fortress in the middle of Kashan in the 11th century.
 The fortress walls, called Ghal'eh Jalali still stand today in central Kashan.

 Kashan was also a leisure vacation spot for Safavi Kings.
 Bagh-e Fin (Fin Garden), specifically, is one of the most famous gardens in Iran.
 This beautiful garden with its pool and orchards was designed for Shah Abbas I as a classical Persian vision of paradise.
-The original Safavid buildings have been substantially replaced and rebuilt by the Qajar dynasty although the layout of trees and marble basins is close to the original.
-The garden itself however, was first founded 7,000 years ago alongside the Cheshmeh-ye-Soleiman.
+The original Safavid buildings have been substantially replaced and rebuilt by the Qajar dynasty, although the layout of trees and marble basins is close to the original.
+The garden itself, however, was first founded 7,000 years ago alongside the Cheshmeh-ye-Soleiman.
 The garden is also notorious as the site of the murder of Mirza Taghi Khan known as Amir Kabir, chancellor of Nasser-al-Din Shah, Iran's King in 1852.

-The earthquake of 1778 leveled the city of Kashan and all the edifices of Shah Abbas Safavi, leaving 8,000 casualties.
+The earthquake of 1778 levelled the city of Kashan and all the edifices of Shah Abbas Safavi, leaving 8,000 casualties.
 But the city started afresh and has today become a focal tourist attraction due to the numerous large houses from the 18th and 19th centuries, illustrating the finest examples of Qajari aesthetics.

+After the 2011 National Census, the city of Jowsheqan va Kamu was split into the two cities of Jowshaqan-e Qali and Kamu va Chugan.

+Demographics

+Population

+At the time of the 2006 census, the county's population was 297,000 in 81,816 households.
+The following census in 2011 counted 323,371 people in 95,260 households.
+The 2016 census measured the population of the county as 364,482 in 112,258 households.